pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/4_windows_install.md

 - **INTERNAL_URL :** address where the application http server is bound to.
 It MUST contain a server name and a port.
 - **EXTERNAL_URL :** url the end user will use to connect to the application.

-There is also multiple ways to add SSL to your installation:
+There is also multiple ways to add TLS to your installation:

 - **SELF_SIGNED :** creates a self_signed certificate.
 - **LETS_ENCRYPT :** automagically generates a valid certificate for a domain ([see lets encrypt site](https://letsencrypt.org/))